RatInABox-Lab/RatInABox/README.md

 * `SpeedCells`
 * `FeedForwardLayer` - calculates activated weighted sum of inputs from a provide list of input `Neurons` layers.
 * `FieldOfViewNeurons` - Egocentric encoding of what the `Agent` can see
+* `NeuralNetworkNeurons` - Maps inputs from a user provided list of input `Neurons` through a user-provided `pytorch` neural network.
+Can be used to create arbitrary and learnable representations.
-* `SuccessorFeatures` - Learns the successor features for a set of features under teh current motion policy
+* `SuccessorFeatures` - Learns the successor features for a set of features under the current motion policy

 `FeedForwardLayer` deserves special mention.
 Instead of its firing rate being determined explicitly by the state of the `Agent` it summates synaptic inputs from a provided list of input layers (which can be any `Neurons` subclass).
-This layer is the building block for how more complex networks can be studied using `RatInABox`.
+This layer is the building block for how more complex networks can be studied using `RatInABox`. `NeuralNetworkNeurons` is the same except instead of linearly summating it passes inputs through any arbitrary deep neural network.

 #### **Noise**